-The challenge of creating lasting, positive behaviour change has never been greater.
+The challenge of supporting Social and Behaviour Change has never been greater.

 We live in a world of more information but less trust.